DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity: Results and Discussion

 Our model describes the conditional \lglg{} distribution of galaxies as a function of halo mass.
 The occupation statistics of any sample defined by cuts in stellar mass and [OII] luminosity can then be calculated.
 Therefore, at each fixed redshift ($z=0.9$, $1.1$, and $1.4$), we apply this model to all nine samples simultaneously.

 Preliminary fitting revealed that our data alone cannot put tight constraints on several parameters.
-We impose the priors in Table \ref{tab:params}; most priors are broad, but some are more restrictive and discussed below.
+We impose the priors in Table~\ref{tab:params}; most priors are broad, but some are more restrictive and discussed below.

 Motivated by previous studies (e.g., \citealt{behroozi19}), we place restrictive priors on the amplitude and shape of the stellar-to-halo mass relation (SHMR) for central galaxies.
-Specifically, the high-mass slope ($\alpha_x$), peak ratio of stellar-to-halo mass, and halo mass at that peak (``Additional Priors'' in Table \ref{tab:params}) have tight allowed ranges.
+Specifically, the high-mass slope ($\alpha_x$), peak ratio of stellar-to-halo mass, and halo mass at that peak (``Additional Priors'' in Table~\ref{tab:params}) have tight allowed ranges.
 The scatters in stellar mass and [OII] luminosity of centrals are given lower limits loosely motivated by the measurement uncertainties.

-Given the large uncertainties in the small-scale clustering measurements, we also impose restrictive priors on the satellite parameters (``Additional Priors'' in Table \ref{tab:params}), which would otherwise be loosely constrained.
+Given the large uncertainties in the small-scale clustering measurements, we also impose restrictive priors on the satellite parameters (``Additional Priors'' in Table~\ref{tab:params}), which would otherwise be loosely constrained.
 Following \cite{clontz22}, we place a lower limit on the conditional stellar mass function of satellites in halos of $\log \left[ M_h \big/ \left( h^{-1} M_{\odot} \right) \right] = 12$, at $\log \left[ M_* \big/ M_{\odot} \right] = 10$.
 At the median stellar mass of centrals in halos of $\log \left[ M_h \big/ \left( h^{-1} M_{\odot} \right) \right] = 12$, we also require that the median [OII] luminosity of satellites exceeds $10^{41}$ erg s$^{-1}$.
 This ensures that the star formation main sequence of satellites passes through the [OII] luminosities spanned by our samples.

-Fits to the low, intermediate, and high redshift measurements are shown in Figures \ref{fig:fit_loz}-\ref{fig:fit_hiz}, respectively.
+Fits to the low-, intermediate-, and high-redshift measurements are shown in Figures~\ref{fig:fit_loz}-\ref{fig:fit_hiz}, respectively.
 Solid curves and shaded regions (top-left, top-right, and bottom-left panels) mark the median and $1\sigma$ bounds of the posterior distribution of predicted 2PCFs.
 Open circles and uncertainties (bottom-right panels) mark the same but for the number densities.